JoeyDeSmet/final_assignment_embedded_os/README.md

 <hr/>

+**Note**: You may have to change a but of the classes when you encounter memory issues, use char* instead of std::string, ... etc

 1. Write a struct representing a IP packet.
 The struct sould contain the source and destination ip address and a payload.

 2. Complete the folling Switch class so that it check if a message is on a client mail, and than forward the packet to the right client or server.